apache/druid/docs/data-management/automatic-compaction.md

 When using concurrent append and replace, keep the following in mind:

-- When the job with an `APPEND` task has a coarser granularity than the job with a `REPLACE` task, you shouldn't use concurrent append and replace.
-For example, if the `APPEND` job has a yearly granularity and the `REPLACE` job has a monthly granularity.
-The job that finishes second will fail.
+- Concurrent append and replace fails if the task with `APPEND` lock uses a coarser segment granularity than the task with the `REPLACE` lock.
+For example, if the `APPEND` task uses a segment granularity of YEAR and the `REPLACE` task uses a segment granularity of MONTH, you should not use concurrent append and replace.

 -  Only a single task can hold a `REPLACE` lock on a given interval of a datasource.